the connections we need to understand and take action on.

 As a result of all these changes and the addition of an ever increasing amount of pollution and toxins that our body has to deal with, we are becoming chronically sick.
 There are no pills that cure this only a change in lifestyle and nutrition that will give our bodies what they need to thrive.

 We have to take responsibility for this by eating fresh, mainly unprocessed food, buying organic and free range where possible and treating our mineral depletion with Celtic sea salt, Himalayan Salt and Epson Salt baths as a minimum.
-I personally take Sizzling Minerals every day and feel so much better.
+I personally use Celtic sea salt to make sure I get my minerals.

 We also need to eat well to protect our gut and microbiome.
 Avoid drugs that damage this vital part of our immune system – antibiotics, PPI’s, NSAID’s etc. and take advanced Probiotics to support our gut and brain health.
 I am in the process of testing a new type of Probiotic that I will write about in 2-3 weeks so if you want to know the results then sign up for my newsletter by Mail-chimp – in the side bar.